openssl/openssl/doc/designs/quic-design/quic-api.md

  * stream.
  */
 #define SSL_STREAM_STATE_NONE                   0

 /*
+ * The read or write part of the stream is still available and has not been
+ * terminated in a normal or non-normal manner.
+ */
+#define SSL_STREAM_STATE_OK                     1

+/*
+ * The stream is a unidirectional stream and this direction cannot be used; for
+ * example, a remotely initiated unidirectional stream where
+ * SSL_get_stream_write_state is called, or a locally initiated unidirectional
+ * stream where SSL_get_stream_read_state is
+ called.
+ */
+#define SSL_STREAM_STATE_WRONG_DIR              2

+/*
  * The read or write part of the stream has been finished in a normal manner.
  *